Lake County Community Link

 Lake County Public Health Agency

 Lake County Public Health Agency (LCPHA) is testing people for COVID-19 at Rocky Mountain Family Practice (RMFP) and St. Vincent Hospital (SVH).
+Testing is reserved for those who fall under Centers for Disease Control and Prevention criteria.
 If a patient is experiencing COVID-19 symptoms, call RMFP or SVH before showing up.

-The United States Citizenship and Immigration Services (USCIS) encourages all individuals with COVID-19 symptoms, regardless of citizenship status, to seek treatment and testing.
-Such treatment or preventative services will not negatively affect future public charge determinations, USCIS said.

-According to LCPHA, the state lab is receiving a higher number of test samples than it has the capacity to process.
-Lake County is experiencing a delay in receiving test results for this reason.

-If Lake County individuals are tested, they are either hospitalized or instructed to self-isolate for 10 days following the onset of symptoms.
-Essentially, tested individuals are treated as if they have received a positive result.
+If Lake County individuals are showing COVID-19 symptoms, they are instructed to self-isolate for 10 days following the onset of symptoms regardless of testing.
+Essentially, anyone with symptoms is treated as if they have received a positive result.

+Because COVID-19 testing is limited, LCPHA created an online form where individuals can self report symptoms.
+The anonymous survey will help the agency track the spread of community-level transmission in Lake County.
+The form is linked on the “Lake County Colorado COVID-19 Information” Facebook page.

 Lake County Government

 All Lake County Government offices and facilities are closed to the public until further notice; offices are still operating remotely.
-The Board of County Commissioners will meet each Friday to reevaluate the state of emergency declaration, as well as facility closures.
+The Board of County Commissioners are meeting each Friday to reevaluate the state of emergency declaration, as well as facility closures.

+The recycling center, as well as the drop sites at the community field and C.R.
+10 are now closed due to concerns over COVID-19 exposure.
+The landfill remains open Friday through Tuesday from 8 a.m. to 4 p.m.

 The City of Leadville